cheikhcoder/Hackathon-CitoyenSN/README.md

 ## Project Overview

-**PatrioteSN** is designed to assist users in getting quick answers to legal questions related to Senegalese law.
+**CitoyenSN** is designed to assist users in getting quick answers to legal questions related to Senegalese law.
 The project provides:

 - **Multilingual Chatbot**: Users can ask legal questions in French, English, Russian, or Wolof, and receive responses in the same language.
 - **Audio Transcription**: Users can upload audio files with questions, which are transcribed to text.